Projekte

 Projectmanager: Christian Jaumann

-Principal Investigators: Prof. Dr. Annemarie Friedrich
+Principal Investigator: Prof. Dr. Annemarie Friedrich

 Zugehörigkeit: University Augsburg